Dean110/Dean110/README.md

     - Pull Requests
     - GitHub Projects
 - :tada:I'm proud to be one of GitHub's [Campus Advisors](https://education.github.com/teachers/advisors), currently the only one in Columbus, Ohio
-- :mortar_board:I'm currently working on learning Elixir and the Phoenix framework.
+- :mortar_board:I'm currently learning Elixir and the Phoenix framework.
 I'm loving how Elixir treats tests and uses pattern matching!